-This option would require continued implementation of the current monitoring of the recovery well/gas vents as specified in the leachate recovery program OMPM Plan and
+This option would require continued implementation of the current monitoring of the recovery well/gas vents and passive landfill gas vent as specified in the leachate recovery program OMPM Plan and EGMP.

-EGMP.
 In addition, based on the landfill gas levels currently being reported for this unit, monitoring would continue at the frequency recommended by Ohio EPA (Ohio EPA 2010).
 If an increased level of landfill gas was recorded at a semi-annual point, weekly monitoring could be implemented to determine if landfill gas is accumulating.
-A passive or active landfill gas recovery system would be evaluated in the future based on monitoring results.
+A $\underline{dditional}$ passive or active landfill gas recovery system would be evaluated in the future based on monitoring results.